system76/docs/_articles/desktop-environment.md

 ---
 layout: article
-title: Changing the Desktop Environment
+title: Change the Desktop Environment
 description: >
   Would you like to change how your desktop looks and feels?
 Ubuntu comes with Unity installed by default.
 Don't like it?
 Don't install another operating system or reinstall a special version of Ubuntu!
 Follow these instructions to install additional desktop environments!
 keywords: